uio-bmi/IN-BIOSx000/index.md

 ## Sequencing technologies, data analysis and applications

 The information below is preliminary and will be updated.
-In particular, the exact dates are uncertain.

 ## Introduction